dahlke/eklhad-config/MACOS.md

 # List everything installed
 ls /Library/Java/JavaVirtualMachines/

-# Make sure the macOS system version of java is in your jenv shims, example:
+# Make sure the macOS system version of java is in my jenv shims, example:
 jdk-14.0.1.jdk

 # Add the latest one just installed